wso2/docs-is/en/includes/guides/authentication/manage-consent-for-attributes.md

 # Manage consent for user attributes

-If user attributes are enabled for applications registered in {{ product_name }}, the applications can access these attributes when the user logs in to the app.
+If [user attributes]({{base_path}}/guides/authentication/user-attributes/) are configured to be shared with an application, applications can access these attributes when the user logs in to the app.
 However, it may be necessary to get the user's consent before sharing the user's information.
-Learn more about [configuring user attributes for applications]({{base_path}}/guides/authentication/user-attributes/).

 In {{ product_name }}, you can either display a screen to request consent for user attributes or skip this step, as explained below.